makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP8.md

 Detail:

-* The lump-sum will be held outside of the surplus buffer in a protocol owned multisig.
+- The lump-sum will be held outside of the surplus buffer in a protocol owned multi-sig.
-* If normal protocol operation is not possible due to emergency shutdown or other protocol failure, these funds will be used to ensure continuous operation as the system gets back up and running.
+- If normal protocol operation is not possible due to emergency shutdown or other protocol failure, these funds will be used to ensure continuous operation as the system gets back up and running.
-* At the conclusion of the year, the lump sum will remain in the multisig for the following year and may be increased or decreased at that point in time due to changes in the projected budget.
+- At the conclusion of the year, the lump sum will remain in the multi-sig for the following year and may be increased or decreased at that point in time due to changes in the projected budget.

 #### Monthly Budget Statement

 Within the first 7 days of each month, COM-001 will submit `Monthly Budget Statements` with the following sections:

-1. **The Budget Forecast**, based on the latest available information, of the budget (in DAI) that is required to maintain a 6 month runway for the team.
+1. **The Budget Forecast**, based on the latest available information, of the budget (in DAI) that is required to maintain a 3-month runway for the team.
 2. **The Last Month Actuals**, i.e. the actual expenses (DAI and MKR) of the month that just ended, this includes reporting any surplus or deficit.
 3. **The MKR Vesting Overview**, this is a schedule that has the expected MKR vesting amounts for the current team configuration, grouped by the pay-out month.
-4. **Transaction Amounts**, The required DAI amount to replenish the 6 month runway.
+4. **Transaction Amounts**, The required DAI amount to replenish the 3-month runway.

-The Monthly Budget Statements will be added to the team drive.
+The Monthly Budget Statements will be added to the [team drive](https://drive.google.com/drive/u/0/folders/1GBAeTx4jmob7wRs7_LK32Bh_Y-pHzPvV).
 They will also be posted in this [git repository on Github](https://github.com/MakerDAO-Governance-Communications-CU/transparency-reporting).

 ### Budget Breakdown